jgabuya/job-ads-checkout-system/readme.md

     * `DELETE` **api/pricing-rules/{id}** - Delete a pricing rule record.
 * **Checkout**
     * `POST` **api/checkout** - Initiates checkout.
 Body format should be: `{customer_id <integer>, items: <array of ad ids>}`.
 A successful response will contain the total price as well as the link to the newly-created **Ad Order** resource

+### Contributing

+If you want you contibute, please create an issue or submit a pull request.